-In order to qualify for a buy-to-let mortgage – which you’ll need to transform your current home into a rental property – lenders typically expect the property to generate a monthly rental income of 125% of the required monthly mortgage payment.
+In order to qualify for a buy-to-let mortgage, for which you’ll need to transform your current home into a rental property, lenders typically expect the property to generate a monthly rental income of 125% of the required monthly mortgage payment.
 If the monthly mortgage payment was £1,000, this would mean you’d need to charge a monthly rent price of at least £1,250.

 If you’re able to comfortably cover the buy-to-let mortgage repayments by way of your tenants’ monthly rent payments, you’ll almost certainly qualify for the loan you need.

-Your previous home has been converted into a rental property, which under the terms of a buy-to-let mortgage is no longer habitable by you personally.
-Hence, you need a place to live – you also need a new mortgage.
+Your previous home has been converted into a rental property, which, under the terms of a buy-to-let mortgage, is no longer habitable for you personally.
+Hence, you need a place to live; you also need a new mortgage.

 The process of obtaining a mortgage on a new property when letting out a previous property is similar to any standard mortgage application.
 Assuming the lion’s share of the rental income on your previous home is used to pay your buy-to-let mortgage, it won’t have much impact on your official overall income.

 Instead, your eligibility will be assessed in the usual way.
-Your combined household income, any outstanding debts and commitments, your credit score, employment history, CCJs and so on.
-Simply owning and renting out a second property alone won’t necessarily influence your subsequent mortgage application.
+Your combined household income, any outstanding debts and commitments, your credit score, employment history, CCJs, and so on Simply owning and renting out a second property won’t necessarily influence your subsequent mortgage application.

 It’s important to remember that traditional mortgages aren’t the only home finance solutions available.
-Bridging loans, auction finance and specialist secured loans should also be considered.
-Likewise, an imperfect credit score may bring additional complications into the equation, but needn’t necessarily count you out of the running.
+Bridging loans, auction finance, and specialist secured loans should also be considered.
+Likewise, an imperfect credit score may bring additional complications into the equation, but it doesn’t necessarily count you out of the running.